Get

 Dogs can eat various snacks, some of which you might never have thought of up until you saw them advertised.
 So, where do cow hooves fit in a world of edible oddities?
 It seems strange, but realistically, it is part of an animal—and your pup loves that!

 The truth is cow hooves have next to no nutritional value.
 They also pose pretty big choking hazards to our canine friends.
 However, cow hooves are, indeed, non-toxic to dogs.
-Even though some pet parents choose to give them these occasional snacks, it does need to be a carefully considered choice.
+Although some pet parents choose to give them these occasional snacks, there are risks to keep in mind.

 What Are Cow Hooves?